RNAS Donibristle: RNAS Donibristle - HMS Merlin (1939-1959)

 On 24 May 1939 RAF Donibristle was taken over by the Royal Navy as Royal Naval Air Station Donibristle when all Fleet Air Arm assets were returned to Admiralty control.
 In naval tradition, all shore bases are known as stone frigate's and are considered ships.
 Consequently, RNAS Donibristle was commissioned as HMS Merlin under the command of Captain H J Johnstone.
 Of five Fleet Air Arm airfields handed over to the Royal Navy, Donibristle was the only one in Scotland.
 It became second only in importance to RNAS Lee-on-Solent (HMS Daedalus) - the HQ base of the Fleet Air Arm.
 A relief landing ground for RNAS Donibristle was created with RNAS Crail (HMS Jackdaw) being commissioned on 1 October 1940.
 When RNAS Crail opened, much of the training function moved to this location but Donibristle continued to contribute to this role throughout the Second World War.

-During the Second World War RNAS Donibristle provided a temporary base for a large number of front line squadrons as well as hosting several resident training and second line units.
+During the Second World War RNAS Donibristle provided a temporary base for a large number of front line squadrons and hosted several resident training and second line units.
 In December 1940, a relatively unknown Naval Lieutenant was based at HMS Merlin and served with 802 Naval Air Squadron.
-This Lieutenant went on to become one of the world's greatest test pilots - Captain Eric 'Winkle' Brown CBE, DSC, AFC, FRAeS.
-Captain Brown currently holds the world record for the greatest number of aircraft types flown by a pilot, remarkably his amazing total of 487 only covers basic aircraft types and does not include different marks.
+This Lieutenant went on to become test pilot Captain Eric 'Winkle' Brown CBE, DSC, AFC, FRAeS.
+Captain Brown currently holds the world record for the greatest number of aircraft types flown by a pilot.
+His total of 487 only covers basic aircraft types and does not include different marks.
 For example, he has flown 14 different marks of the Spitfire but this is only counted as one aircraft type in the list.

 At Donibristle, Winkle converted from the Gloster Gladiator biplane to the Grumman Martlet (the British version of the American F4F Wildcat).
 On one occasion, an oil leak caused Winkle to put his Martlet down in Burntisland Reservoir but special floatation bags in the wings kept him afloat and the aircraft was salvaged.
 In January 1941 Winston Churchill visited HMS Merlin and a special air display was arranged for the occasion.
 Winkle was supposed to do a roll on take-off but an engine failure caused him to crash upside down into the Firth of Forth.
 Once again the floatation bags did their job and he escaped with just a broken nose after hitting it off the gunsight.
 On 14 May 1941 Winkle left Donibristle bound for Croydon so that some improvements could be made to the Martlet's safety harness.
 Bad weather forced him to stop off at RAF Cranwell on route.
 Whilst at Cranwell he witnessed the maiden flight of Britain's first ever jet fighter – the Gloster E.28/39 on 15 May 1941.
 802 Naval Air Squadron left Donibristle in July 1941 with Winkle joining a detachment aboard the Empire Audacity, a captured German Liner which had been converted into a new type of escort carrier carrying 8 Martlets.